AllenNeuralDynamics/Bonsai.AllenNeuralDynamics/docs/articles/core-logging.md

 ### With Metadata

 Each device can be saved with metadata by providing the `device.yml` file information to the operator.
-This string can be passed manually or by using the `GetMetadata` node from the device-specific package.
+This string (i.e. the literal of the [`device.yml`](https://github.com/AllenNeuralDynamics/harp.device.lickety-split/blob/main/device.yml)) can be passed manually or by using the `GetMetadata` node from the device-specific package.
 For example, to log data from a `LicketySplit` device:

 :::workflow